 Bernhard Scully is the Associate Professor of Horn at the University of Illinois at Urbana-Champaign.
-He is the Artistic Director of Cormont Music and the Kendall Betts Horn Camp, located in the White Mountains of New Hampshire.
+He is the Artistic Director of the Kendall Betts Horn Camp (Cormont Music), and a member of the North Country Chamber Players, all located in the White Mountains of New Hampshire.
 He is the former horn player of the Canadian Brass and former principal horn of the Saint Paul Chamber Orchestra.
 Among his many awards are top honors at numerous competitions, most notably being the first classical brass player to win a McKnight Fellowship for Performing Musicians.

 His degrees are from Northwestern University (with honors), and the University of Wisconsin-Madison where he attended on a Paul Collins Distinguished Graduate Fellowship.
 In 2010 the University of Wisconsin awarded him a Distinguished Alumni Award for excellence in artistry.

 KBHC Faculty: 2001-2019